What is a Cataract?

 The first step is to get a consultation with a cataract surgeon.
 You may have had a recent exam with your optometrist or ophthalmologist who suggested that you should consider cataract surgery.
 The surgeon must still do a complete examination of your eyes before the final decision for surgery is made.

-Most patients will start eye drops the day before surgery, and continue them for 4-6 week afterwards.
+Most patients will start eye drops the day before surgery, and continue them for 4-6 weeks afterward.

 Because your natural lens is removed during surgery, your cataract cannot come back.
 Some people develop some cloudiness on the membrane that holds your IOL in place.
 Cloudiness of this membrane can cause similar symptoms to that of a cataract, such as blurred vision and glare symptoms.
 When this happens, the doctor can use a special laser to make an opening in the membrane to clear your vision.